rand00/mirage_hands-on/unikernels/visualizing_connections/README.md

 * See how to compile the unikernel at the main README
   * https://github.com/rand00/mirage_hands-on
-* When compiled, see unikernel parameters with `./visualizing_connections_unikernel --help`
+* When compiled, see unikernel parameters with `./visualizing_connections_unikernel --help` and the following `socat` usage section.
+* Read (and modify) the source!
+The unikernel is kept relatively simple, so it should be relatively simple to modify its behaviour.

 ## Socat usage